skip to content

 Research Excellence Framework

-The Department is preparing for REF 2021, with a submission under UoA 12, which includes Materials Science and Metallurgy, Engineering, and Chemical Engineering and Biotechnology.
-As part of this Exercise, the University has prepared a website to support the submission - https://www.ref.admin.cam.ac.uk/.
-The Code of Practice for REF 2021 is available on this website along with further guidance information - https://www.ref.admin.cam.ac.uk/code-practice.
-The Criteria and Working Methods for UoA 12 can be seen at https://www.ref.admin.cam.ac.uk/files/appendix_a_unit_of_assessment_12_engineering_working_methods_final_-_copy.pdf
+The Department participated in REF 2021 with a submission falling under UoA 12, which includes Materials Science and Metallurgy, Engineering, and Chemical Engineering and Biotechnology.
+We are looking ahead to REF2029 and the University has prepared an internal website to support the REF2029 submission.
+The Code of Practice is available on that website along with further guidance information.